Routing

 }

-Drivers see these notes in the Samsara Driver App.
+Drivers can see these notes in the Samsara Driver App.

-- Addresses – Reusable geofences you create via the Addresses API.
+- Addresses – Reusable locations with geofences that are managed with the Addresses API.

 singleUseLocation